super-simon/kinoreactor/README.md

 # KINOREACTOR: Your Ultimate Movie Companion

 Welcome to **KINOREACTOR**, a sleek and intuitive web application built using the power of **React.js** and **TypeScript**.
-Designed with movie enthusiasts in mind, MovieFlix provides a seamless and enjoyable experience for discovering, exploring, and keeping track of your favorite movies.
+Designed with movie enthusiasts in mind, KINOREACTOR provides a seamless and enjoyable experience for discovering, exploring, and keeping track of your favorite movies.

 ## Key Features